 Be sure to include vendor meals in your catering budget for coordinators and any team members working during the reception.
 If your coordinator is also attending the rehearsal dinner or joining your food tasting, consider their meals as additional line items on your budget as well.

 Tipping wedding coordinators is highly recommended, especially if they’ve played an integral part in your wedding planning.
 If your coordinator exceeds your expectations, it’s appropriate to tip them and their assistants on the day of the wedding.
 A good tip is 10-20% of the coordinator’s total fees.

 Be upfront with your coordinator about all costs before you sign the contract.
 Ask about their policies concerning travel, if they’ll be hiring additional team members to help, and if the tip is included.
-Ask about payment plans, as most vendors will allow you to make payment in chunks as opposed to a lump sum.
-Finally, don’t be afraid to negotiate.
-Coordinators will often throw in additional services you are looking for in order to add value if you’re having a hard time wrapping your head around their rate.
+Ask about their payment structure, as many will not require a lump sum payment in advance, but rather a deposit.

 Although wedding planners and coordinators do come at a cost, your coordinator can end up saving you money on your wedding day—maybe even enough to offset their entire cost.
 A huge part of the coordinator’s role is to help you stick to your budget.
 They offer expert advice and helpful suggestions to help you make tough decisions and find budget-friendly options.
 These tasks alone could ensure you don’t overspend.
 Wedding planners and coordinators are also experts in the field and have often worked with your venue and vendors before.
 These established relationships can help secure deals, discounts, or trades that can save you hundreds if not thousands of dollars.